kngwyu/rlpy3/doc/make_rep.rst

 usually in some lower-dimensional feature space.

-The Agent receives observations from the Domain on each step and calls its :func:`~rlpy.Agents.Agent.Agent.learn` function, which is responsible for updating the Representation accordingly.
-Agents can later query the Representation for the value of being in a state *V(s)* or the value of taking an action in a particular state ( known as the Q-function, *Q(s,a)* ).
+The Agent receives observations from the Domain on each step and calls its :func:`~rlpy.agents.Agent.Agent.learn` function, which is responsible for updating the Representation accordingly. agents can later query the Representation for the value of being in a state *V(s)* or the value of taking an action in a particular state ( known as the Q-function, *Q(s,a)* ).